Div 296 Tax (Proportionate Tax on Earnings on Member Accounts Over $3m)

 How will being a member of a defined benefit super fund affect this calculation?

-Would I need to reduce my balance to $3m before 1 July 2026 to avoid being subject to this tax.
+Would I need to reduce my balance to $3m before 1 July 2026 to avoid being subject to this tax?

 No, if you were to avoid this tax by reducing your total super balance to $3m you would need to do so by 30 June 2027 as the determination is made at the end of the financial year, not the beginning.
-If your total super balance will not be below $3m by 30 June then you will be subject to the tax and should consider your postion further.
+If your total super balance will not be below $3m by 30 June then you will be subject to the tax and should consider your position further.

 Can I equalise my member balance with my spouse?